muskahya/mkahya/content/publication/conference-paper3/index.md

 ---
-title: "RFOOD: Real-time Facial Authentication and Out -of-distribution Detection with Short-range FMCW Radar"
+title: "FARE: A Deep Learning-Based Framework for Radar-Based Face Recognition and Out-of-Distribution Detection"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Boran Hamdi Sivrikaya
   - Muhammet Sami Yavuz
-  - Boran Hamdi Sivrikaya
   - Eckehard Steinbach

 # Author notes (optional)